 Training isn’t just for the aspiring champions – but for everyone.
 Everyone has different aims from these sessions, for some it is to improve fitness, for others to improve their orienteering skills and finally they are a great way to meet other club members.
 The sessions currently attract about 20 club members who, as a group, have a variety of experience and fitness levels; new members are encouraged to come along and are assured of a warm welcome.

 Other training opportunities (further details in 'Capital-O', the club newsletter):

 - ESOC Ladies training – Monday 7:30pm.
-Informal training open to all ESOC ladies and involves running/jogging/walking to suit all speeds, starting from various locations around the city.
+Informal training, open to all ESOC ladies, which involves running/jogging/walking to suit all speeds, starting from various locations around the city.
 In the winter meet at members houses, and in the summer go further afield.
 Contact to find out more.

 - Parkrun – Saturday 9:30am.
 An informal, free, timed 5km road run.
 There are parkruns all over the world, with five in or near Edinburgh: on the Cramond foreshore, Figgate Park (Portobello) or Vogrie Country Park (Vogrie parkrun), Tranent (Meadowmill parkrun) and Riccarton campus (Oriam parkrun).
 The Cramond course is flat but it can be a wee bit breezy at times; Figgate Park is more sheltered but has some slopes, whilst Vogrie is undulating through woods and open areas; the Meadowmill course runs around sports pitches; the Oriam course is along a woodland path around the perimeter of Heriot-Watt University grounds.
 All offer a regular opportunity to improve, and measure, physical fitness.
 See the parkrun website for more details.

 - EUOC Fight with the Night (FWTN) – alternate Thursday evenings during the dark winter months.
 An opportunity to experience, and practise, night orienteering; organised by students (Edinburgh University Orienteering Club) but attended by all ages from accompanied & experienced juniors to 70+ year old seniors.
 Further details are on the FWTN page of the EUOC website.